Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the referee for helpful comments and suggestions.
 This work is supported by the CEFIPRA grant IFC/F5904-B/2018.
-We would like to acknowledge the High Performance Computing center of the University of Strasbourg for supporting this work by providing scientific support and access to computing resources.
+We would like to acknowledge the High-Performance Computing Centre of the University of Strasbourg for supporting this work by providing scientific support and access to computing resources.
 Part of the computing resources was funded by the Equipex Equip@Meso project (Programme Investissements d'Avenir) and the CPER Alsacalcul/Big Data.
 DM acknowledge the support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0700.